 Rosatti et al. (2019) has introduced an innovative method to calibrate an intensity-duration rainfall threshold for stony debris flow, a particular type of debris flow, frequent in some mountain areas as in the Alps, in which the presence of silt and/or clay in the mixture is negligible and the internal stresses are mainly caused by the collision among the particles (e.g. Takahashi, 2009; Stancanelli et al., 2015; Bernard et al., 2019).
-The new method, called Backward Dynamical Approach (BDA), starts from the
+The new method, called Backward Dynamical Approach (BDA), starts from the knowledge of the volume of sediments deposited by the debris flow.
+It is estimated on the basis of after an event and, thanks to a schematic description of debris flows dynamics.
+Once the rainfall volume is calculated, the relevant rainfall conditions (duration D and averaged intensity I) determining that volumeis defined based on the event hyetograph.
+Finally, the threshold calibration is performed applying the frequentist method (Brunetti et al. (2010) and Peruccacci et al. (2012)) to the (I, D) set, obtained considering all the known and well documented events in a homogeneous area.

-- knowledge of the volume of sediments deposited after an event and, thanks to a schematic description of the stony debris-flow 55 dynamic, it is able to identify, in the related hyetograph, the rainfall event volume, intensity and duration, strictly pertaining to the debris-flow event.
-Hence, the BDA differs from the classical literature approaches since the synthetic quantities describing the rainfall events are defined involving not only the forcing (i.e. the hyetograph) but also the dynamic of the rainfall-induced event. - 60 This work focuses on the uncertainty deriving from data and parameters inherent to the BDA, leaving out the uncertainty related to the hyetograph, already investigated in the literature.
+In literature, there are some studies related, for example, to the variability of calibrated threshold due to the uncertainty in rainfall estimation (estony debris-flow dynamic, it is able to identify, in the related hyetograph, the rainfall event volume, intensity and duration, strictly pertaining to the debris-flow event. g.
+Nikolopoulos et al. (2014), Rossi et al. (2017)) and in rainfall temporal resolution (Marra, 2019).
+On the contrary, this Hence, the BDA differs from the classical literature approaches since the synthetic quantities describing the rainfall events are defined involving not only the forcing (i.e. the hyetograph) but also the dynamic of the rainfall-induced event.

+This work focuses on the analysis of how the uncertainty in some input parameters affects the BDAoutputs and threshold estimation and not on the rainfall.

+The uncertainty analysis can be performed using uncertainty deriving from data and parameters inherent to the BDA, leaving out the uncertainty related to the hyetograph, already investigated in the literature.
 In particular, the aim is to perform an uncertainty analysis on the threshold calibration to check the robustness of the BDA.
-To reach the this goal, among the different strategies and methods available in the literature (e.g. Helton et al., 2006; Coleman and Steele, 2018; Hofer, 2018), we have chosen the Monte Carlo (MC) approach.
-With this tool, we have developed a proper methodology composed of two MC cascade simulations and we have applied it to a dataset concerning a specific study area.
-Detailed analysis of intermediate and final results have also been performed to better understand the uncertainty analysis outcomes.
+To reach the goal, among the different strategies and methods (e.g. Helton et al. (2006), Coleman and Steele (2018), Hofer (2018)).
+In this paper, available in the literature (e.g. Helton et al., 2006; Coleman and Steele, 2018; Hofer, 2018), we have chosen the Monte Carlo (MC) approach.
+It consists in the production of a large set of model outputs, obtained picking the model inputs within given ranges.
+Then, the statistical analysis of the output set gives the required uncertainty estimation.
+In this work, With this tool, we have developed a proper methodology composed of two MC cascade simulations have and we have applied it to a dataset concerning a specific study area.
+Detailed analysis of intermediate and final results have also been performed to carry out better understand the uncertainty analysis.
+A first MC application is used to assess the uncertainty in the BDA outputs estimation.
+Then, the effects of these outputs variability on threshold calibration are quantified with a further MC computation.
+Finally, the results are compared with the reference values obtained in Rosatti et al. (2019) to assess their consistency.
+Outcomes.